 Spooner Hall, University building at University of Kansas, United States

-William Spooner funded the construction of this building in 1893 as the first library of the University of Kansas for his nephew, Chancellor Francis Snow.
+William Spooner funded construction of this building in 1893 as the first library of the University of Kansas as a gift for his nephew, Chancellor Francis Snow.
+It has remained on campus ever since, becoming part of the institution's foundational architecture.

-The structure changed functions from library to art museum in 1926, displaying the Sallie Casey Thayer collection of ceramics, textiles, and Asian paintings.
+The building transitioned from a library to an art museum in 1926 and now displays works from the Sallie Casey Thayer collection featuring ceramics, textiles, and Asian paintings.
+This shift in purpose continues to shape how people experience and value the space today.

-A carved stone owl sits at the peak of the western gable, watching over the steep clay-tiled roof of the building.
+A carved stone owl perches at the peak of the western gable, watching over the steep clay-tiled roof of the structure.
+This unusual ornament is a detail many visitors overlook, though it gives the roof a distinctive character.

 Location: Lawrence